marcpadilla/Prepare-Triage/README.md

 ## Additional Notes

 By default Process-Triage processes KapeTriage packages before processing DupTriage packages.
-This is only due to my personal preference.
+This is my personal preference.
 It is possible to swap the order or write a loop to use whichever was taken first, more recent, etc.